ibm-cloud-docs/appid/faq.md

   </tr>
   <tr>
     <td>Multi-factor authentication</td>
-    <td>[MFA for Cloud Directory](/docs/services/appid?topic=appid-cd-mfa#cd-mfa) confirms a user’s identity by requiring a user to enter a one time passcode that is sent to their email in addition to their entering their email and password.</td>
+    <td>[MFA for Cloud Directory](/docs/services/appid?topic=appid-cd-mfa#cd-mfa) confirms a user’s identity by requiring a user to enter a one time passcode that is sent to their email or SMS in addition to their entering their email and password.</td>
   </tr>
   <tr>
     <td>Runtime authentication activity tracking</td>
-    <td>By integrating {{site.data.keyword.at_short}} with {{site.data.keyword.appid_short_notm}} you can track two different types of authentication events at runtime.
+    <td>By integrating {{site.data.keyword.at_short}} with {{site.data.keyword.appid_short_notm}}, you can track different types of authentication events at runtime.
 For example: A password reset request, authentication failures, or a user logout.
 For more information, see [Viewing runtime events](/docs/services/appid?topic=appid-at-events#at-monitor-runtime).</td>
   </tr>
   <tr>
     <td>Password policy management</td>